rush-khanz/NETWORKWALKS-B083-WK3-PASSWORD-RECOVERY/README.md

 - How to save command output into a file using `>`.
 - How to verify a recovered password using JTR's `--show` option.
 - How hash extraction and password recovery can also be performed using web-based lab tools.
-- The importance of verifying a recovered password by successfully opening the protected file.
+- The importance of verifying a recovered password by successfully opening the protected PDF files.

 ---